vercel/modelfusion/README.md

 ## API-Wrappers

-AI-Utils provides API wrapper functions for all its integrations.
+ai-utils.js provides API wrapper functions for all its integrations.
 The wrapper functions add types, output parsing and error validation to the APIs to make it more convenient to use them.

 ### OpenAI